-Our firm provides advice and advocacy to whistleblower employees in both the public and private sector at all stages of the process.
+Our firm provides strategic advice and advocacy to whistleblower employees in both the public and private sector at all stages of the process.
 These include before, during, and after blowing the whistle.
-We provide guidance on the nature and timing of permissible disclosure, the legal frameworks that exist to protect whistleblowers, and the steps that must be taken before going public.
+We provide informed guidance on the nature and timing of permissible disclosure, the legal frameworks that exist to protect whistleblowers, and the steps that must be taken before going public.
 We can also represent those facing retribution from whistleblowing before courts and tribunals.
 In fact, many of the leading cases concerning the rights and obligations of whistleblowers, particularly under the Federal Public Servants Disclosure Protection Act, have been argued by lawyers in our firm.

 Finally, David Yazbeck, one of our lawyers, is directly involved in some of the leading Canadian advocacy groups for whistleblowers; namely, the Centre for Free Expression Whistleblower Initiative out of Ryerson University and the Whistleblowing Canada Research Society.
 As a result, we are not only on the cutting edge of information regarding whistleblower laws and practice, but also assist in influencing laws and policies in this area.